I'm open for any requests at the moment, so if you want an explanation of an NPC's AI, feel free to leave a reply here.

 Link's Sword Beam:

 - .ivala is the frame timer for the NPC yet again.
 If the value reaches 29, the NPC destroys itself.
 Like the Iceball, if you want this to go on until it despawns offscreen, just set the value to anything below 29.
 Interestingly, if the value is forced to 28, it will not only go on forever, but it won't produce a sparkle trail at all.
-If you want Link to just be like Ronald McDonald in McDonald Land, and just shoot sparkles, force the value to 29 or higher, rendering the NPC useless aside from some sparkle effects that appear when the NPC destroys itself.
+If you want Link's sword beam to be useless, force the value to 29 or higher, rendering the NPC useless aside from some sparkle effects that appear when the NPC destroys itself.